 - Stay hydrated.
 Don’t forget to drink a lot – of water.
 Whether or not you enjoy alcohol as part of your pirate adventure, it’s important to stay hydrated.
 If you are enjoying adult beverages, drinking water will also help to keep from getting sick and having a hangover the next day.

 - Wear sunscreen.
-Hopefully the weather will be great for Gasparilla – the forecast for Saturday is a cool day, however, be sure to put on the sunscreen or otherwise protect yourself from the sun.
-It may be January, but you can end up with a mean sunburn while standing out watching the parade pass by.
+Hopefully the weather will be great for Gasparilla 2019.
+The long range forecast is showing a mix of sun and clouds with a high in the mid 60s, so be sure to put on the sunscreen or otherwise protect yourself from the sun.
+You can easily end up with a mean sunburn while standing out watching the parade pass by if not protected.

 - Keep your cool.
-While staying physically cool doesn’t look like a problem this year, it’s important to remember to bring your patience along for the day.
-The crowds are huge, lines can be long, and a number of people are enjoying alcohol.
-Perhaps surprisingly though, incidents and arrests are minimal.
+While staying physically cool doesn’t look to be an issue this year, it’s important to remember to bring your patience along for the day.
+The crowds are huge, lines can be long, and a number of people are enjoying alcohol – some excessively.
+Surprisingly though, incidents and arrests are minimal.
 A strong law enforcement presence and a large local and regional crowd helps keep things under control.
 Don’t lose your head over something simple like being bumped into – just let it go and continue having a great time.

 For more details on the Gasparilla Pirate Fest, be sure to visit the event’s official website.

-Special thanks to photographer Matt Hopkins for the use of images in this article.
+Special thanks to photographer Matt Hopkins for the images in this article.

-For the latest on theme parks, attractions, dining venues and more across the region, be sure to follow Touring Central Florida on twitter @TourCentralFL & @androckb, and give our facebook page a like.
+For the latest on theme parks, attractions and more across the region, be sure to follow Touring Central Florida on twitter @TourCentralFL, @androckb, @Emmet_TCF, @JacobTouringCe1, and give our facebook page a like.